Archive

 In August 2022, 11 individuals in Ontario experienced symptoms consistent with aconitine poisoning after consuming a restaurant meal.
 Local, provincial, and federal public health partners investigated, and galanga (sand ginger) powder containing aconitine toxin was identified as the source of the illnesses.
 This seminar will describe the actions of local, provincial, and federal public health partners in response to this event.

-Dr. Barry Pakes, MOH York Region Public Health
+Dr. Barry Pakes, Medical Officer of Health, York Region Public Health

 Dr. Curtis Oleschuk, Queen’s University